Meet the team behind A Sensitive Touch

 See what people are saying about us

-Gigi is a musician too!
-Find out more about the musical services she offers here
+She is also for hire!
+Find out more about the musical services she offers by clicking below.

 Gigi J. Decker, Owner and Chief Manual Therapist & Musician